Property Search

 A different approach

 A property’s Rateable Value is intended to reflect a market rental value.
 With the general lack of rental evidence for schools, most continue to be valued on the ‘Contractors Basis’, taking rebuilding costs as the starting point.
 The rise in building costs over the last six years (circa 20%) has driven the increases in Rateable Values for the 2023 Rating List.
-This valuation basis is well established for schools, universities, and colleges.
-Still, it has always had the inherently flawed assumption that cost equates to value
+This valuation basis is well established for schools, universities, and colleges, but there is no getting away from the inherent flawed assumption that cost equates to value

 Within the major cities, there is some evidence of school rental transactions – particularly for smaller properties.
-However, for most schools, there is a view that an alternative valuation approach could possibly be applied based on analysis of accounts and ability for the ‘hypothetical tenant’ to pay.
-This would better reflect the financial pressures that schools will face going forward.
+However, for most schools, there is a view now that an alternative valuation approach could possibly be applied based on analysis of accounts and ability for the ‘hypothetical tenant’ to pay (i.e. a similar approach to hotels, cinemas, pubs etc).
+This may better reflect the financial pressures that schools will face going forward.

 Regulatory compliance